 The types of hate crimes reported to the program (i.e., the biases that motivated the crimes) are further broken down into more specific categories.
-As collected for each hate crime incident, the aggregate data in this report include the following: offense type, location, bias motivation, victim type, number of individual victims (adults and juveniles), number of offenders (adults and juveniles), and the race and ethnicity of the offenders.
+As collected for each hate crime incident, the aggregate data in this report include the following:

-- Incidents and offenses-Crimes reported to the FBI involve those motivated by • biases based on race, gender, gender identity, religion, disability, sexual orientation, and ethnicity, as well as crimes committed by and crimes directed against juveniles. - Victims-The victim of a hate crime may be an individual, a business, an institution, or society as a whole. - Offenders-Law enforcement specifies the number of offenders, whether the • offender is adult or juvenile, and when possible, the race and ethnicity of the offender or offenders as a group. - Location type-Law enforcement may specify one of 45 location designations, e.g., residence/home, parking/drop lot/garage. - Hate crime by jurisdiction-Includes data about hate crimes by state and agency.
+- Incidents and offenses by bias motivation-Crimes reported to the FBI involve those motivated by biases based on race, gender, gender identity, religion, disability, sexual orientation, and ethnicity, as well as crimes committed by and crimes directed against juveniles.
+Incidents may include one or more offense types. - Victims-The types of victims collected for hate crime incidents include individuals (adults and juveniles), businesses, institutions, and society as a whole. - Offenders-Law enforcement specifies the number of offenders (adults and juveniles), and when possible, the race and ethnicity of the offender or offenders as a group. - Location type-Law enforcement may specify one of 45 location designations, e.g., residence/home, parking/drop lot/garage. - Hate crime by jurisdiction-Includes data about hate crimes by state and agency.